 Chrysanthemum paludosum is a commonly grown annual chrysanthemum and has many varieties such as 'North Pole' pictured above.

 The Chrysanthemum genus contains around thirty species; these are mainly perennials.
-They belong to the family Asteraceae, a family that contains 477 genera.
+They belong to the family Asteraceae (Compositae), a family that contains 477 genera.
 Some of the closely related family members include: Yarrow (Achillea), Aster (Aster) and, Daisy (Bellis).

 Common Names: Corn Marigold, Corn Daisy, Annual Chrysanthemum.